kevintanhongann/EventBusSample/README.md

 3. Use postSticky() to update StickyEvent.
 4. Update .gitignore and git-rm some objects.
 5. Added BaseFragment to demonstrate coexistence between register and registerSticky.
+6. Added NoStickyFragment that can handle normal event but unavailable for stickies.

   [1]: https://github.com/greenrobot/EventBus